NeoMorfeo/mediadrop/doc/install/nginx-uwsgi.rst

 If everything went well uWSGI will now be listening on the unix socket you specified above.
 Of course you still need to tell NGINX how to talk to uWSGI so let's configure that now.

+If this works, you can link the /path/to/deployment.ini file, into the uWSGI configuration folder to autoload on every startup, chech the uWSGI in your system to verify it.

 NGINX Configuration
 -------------------